Oliver Drost

-Oliver Vugrin Flindt Drost (born 4 November 1995) is a Danish footballer who plays as a forward for FC Helsingør.
+Oliver Vugrin Flindt Drost (born 4 November 1995) is a Danish retired professional footballer who played as a forward.
+He is currently assistant manager of FC Helsingør.

 Career

 B.93

 In the spring 2014, Drost returned to his former youth club, B.93, where he joined the senior squad at the age of 18, signing a two-year contract and immediately debuted in the Danish 2nd Division against Næstved BK.

 In the spring of 2014, Drost played 14 games, eight of them starting from the bench.
 In the following season, he played 26 games, scoring 8 goals.
 He left the club in the summer 2016, joining Vejle Boldklub.

 AC Horsens

 On 31 August 2017 AC Horsens announced, that they had loaned Drost from Vejle for the rest of the year.
 Horsens bought him free at the end of the loan spell.

 Kolding IF

 On 23 October 2019, Drost joined Kolding IF on a free agent on a contract for the rest of the year.
 The club announced on 4 January 2020, that he wouldn't get his contract extended.